prosimpleee/data_engineering_/sql_tools_design_steps/README.md

 **Physical aspects of storage:**

 Partition:
+ - Partition allows you to conveniently transfer data for the desired day/week/month or year.
  - Splits the fact table into sections by date, which can be placed on different filegroups (different disks).

 Indexes in the fact table:
 - Clustered Index by date_id.
 - Non clustered index by important foreign keys.